 Modeled after the successful Bus Safety & Security Awards program, the Rail Awards are designed to not only recognize exceptional safety and security performance, but to also better serve the industry by benchmarking successful programs for others to adopt and derive similar benefits.
 The winning submittals will be posted on the APTA website for access by all agencies and APTA members.

-Safety and Security Excellence Awards are presented in three categories which are derived from the National Transit Database.
+Safety and Security Excellence Awards are presented in four categories which are derived from the National Transit Database.
 For a more detailed description, see the Public Transportation Fact Book.

 - Commuter/Intercity Rail